meih124/tandem/README.md

 - I formatted my stdout with 'dateTime' and 'summary' keys to add it to Google Calendar through their Python API.
 However, I was not able to figure out how to pass my Google Calendar EVENT details into the Google script.
 - I tested 'json4.py' and noted that the standard Python errors would result if the filename was not found in the working directory or if I changed the start_date to a year out of range.
 Thus, I didn't add other ValueErrors to 'json4.py'.
 - I tried to throw an error message if 'Apprentice_WeGrowInTandem_Data.json' is a blank file, but it didn't work.
-- Also, I followed online instructions to be able to run 'python json4.py' in any directory, but it also didn't work.
+- Also, I followed online instructions to be able to run 'python json4.py' in any directory, but it didn't work.